latenitelive/meson-docs/src/mcloud/gatewayx.md

 # Gateway X 101

->Gateway X is a gateway for IPFS/Arweave that utilizes the Meson Cloud infrastructure.
+>Gateway X is a gateway for Arweave / IPFS that utilizes the Meson Cloud infrastructure.

 ## Create Gateway X